-Eligibility criteria for students interested in coopera- tive education:
+Eligibility criteria for students interested in cooperative education:

-- Sophomore or higher college status, unless approved for earlier placement by the department granting credit. - Transfer students qualify after earning twelve semester hours at Madonna University or earlier upon departmental recommendation. - 3.
-A cumulative and Madonna University grade point average of 2.5 or better or as defined by the department in which co-op credit will be earned. - A declared major. - 5.
+- 1. Sophomore or higher college status, unless approved for earlier placement by the department granting credit. - 2.
+Transfer students quality after earning twelve semester hours at Madonna University or earlier upon departmental recommendation. - 3.
+A cumulative and Madonna University grade point average of 2.5 or better or as defined by the department in which co-op credit will be earned. - 4.
+A declared major. - 5.
 Available for employment during the semester defined by the employer's job requirements.